mattdesl/three-shader-fxaa/README.md

 pass.uniforms.resolution.set(width, height)
 ```

-Currently tested with THREE r68.
+Intended to be used with THREE on npm, tested with r68.

 ## Usage